There is currently a waiting list for

 Professional Development Center

 Phenix City Schools is hosting our own tech conference this summer.
 With over twenty local presenters, attendees will participate in six fast-paced sessions from the topics listed below.
-To register, start here: http://tinyurl.com/TurboTech19reg (And scroll down for prizes!)
+To add your name to the waiting list, start here: http://tinyurl.com/TurboTech19reg (And scroll down for prizes!)

 Appsmashing - You're only one teacher!
 How can you possibly differentiate instruction, work in small groups, AND incorporate technology?
 Never fear, appsmashing is here!
 This session will give helpful tips and tricks on how to appsmash to help differentiate instruction for more effective digital learning.
 Applications discussed will include Nearpod, Screencastify, and digital formative assessment tools.